 Firstly, based on the types of particles of the dispersed phase, colloids can be classified as:

 - Associated colloids

-When the dissolution of smaller molecules of substance or a large number of atoms takes place, they combine to form a species whose size is in the range of colloidal size.
+When the dissolution of smaller molecules of substance or many atoms takes place, they combine to form a species whose size is in the range of colloidal size.
 The species formed is known as the multimolecular colloids.

-For example, Sulphur solution contains particles which have thousands of S8.
+For example, the Sulphur solution contains particles which have thousands of S8.